Urea breath test: Principles and mechanism

 For the two different forms of urea, different instrumentation is required.
-Carbon-14 is normally measured by scintillation, whereas carbon-13 can be detected by isotope ratio mass spectrometry or by mass correlation spectrometry.
-For each of these methods, a baseline breath sample is required before taking the isotope-labeled urea, for comparison with the post-urea sample, with a 20- to 30-minute duration between them.
+Carbon-14 is normally measured by scintillation, whereas carbon-13 can be detected by isotope ratio mass spectrometry (IRMS) or simpler by nondispersive infrared (NDIR) spectrometry.
+For each of these methods, a baseline breath sample is required before taking the isotope-labeled urea, for comparison with the post-urea sample, with a 15- to 30-minute duration between them.
 Samples may be sent to a reference laboratory for analysis.
-Alternatively, mass correlation spectrometry can be performed as an office-based test since breath samples are continuously collected, and results are provided immediately within minutes.
+Alternatively, NDIR spectrometry can be performed by a table-top instrument as an office-based test, and results are provided immediately within minutes.

 The difference between the pre- and post urea measurements is used to determine infection.
 This value is compared to a cut-off value.
 Results below the value are assumed to be negative, those above positive.
 The cut-off value itself is determined by comparing the results of patients with two or more different detection methods.
 The value is chosen that gives the best combination of sensitivity and specificity.
 Both carbon-14 and carbon-13 urea breath tests have high sensitivity and specificity, though the carbon-13 test is preferred in certain populations due to its non-radioactive nature.

 The test measures active H. pylori infection.
 If antibiotics are depressing the amount of H. pylori present, or the stomach conditions are less acidic than normal, the amount of urease present will be lessened.

 Accordingly, the test should only be performed 14 days after stopping acid reducing medication (proton pump inhibitors, PPI) or 28 days after stopping antibiotic treatment.
 Some clinicians believe that a reservoir of H. pylori in dental plaque can affect the result.

+The test is especially done accompanying an eradication therapy by antibiotics (to avoid overdosing) or to check the success of an ulcer operation.
+In both cases, immunological tests can give false positive results.